Understanding IRIS Indicators

-For example, the IRIS Metrics Catalogue is a vast database of metrics used most often by impact investors and their investees.
+For example, the IRIS Metrics Catalogue is a vast database of metrics often used by impact investors and their investees.

-The first common pitfall in the social sector regarding IRIS indicators is that investors frequently demand use of these metrics in their investees, even if the indicators do not provide a relevant assessment of the outcomes sought by that change-making organization.
+The first common pitfall in the social sector regarding IRIS indicators is that investors frequently demand these metrics from their investees, even if the indicators do not provide a relevant assessment of the outcomes sought by that change-making organization.

 Sometimes, custom metrics -- created by an organization and designed around their use case -- are necessary.

-Put simply, social impact metrics fail when we mistake the metrics themselves for the change we are seeking to create.
-Let’s take a look at a famous example from the social impact sector, PlayPump.
-The idea was apparently genius.
-A merry-go-round apparatus which pumped underground water the more it spun around, the more local children played on it.
+Social impact metrics fail when we mistake the metrics themselves for the change we seek to create.
+Look at a famous example from the social impact sector, PlayPump.
+The idea was genius.
+A merry-go-round apparatus that pumped underground water the more it spun around, the more local children played on it.

-Hailed as an ingenious solution to the lack of access to quality drinking water, it received millions in backing and enjoyed public praise from leaders around the globe.
-That praise was short lived.
-The failures of the PlayPump have been well-documented (what if there aren’t enough children to play or they don’t want to?) – as have the organization’s laudable efforts to learn from their mistakes.
+Hailed as an ingenious solution to the lack of access to quality drinking water, it received millions in backing and enjoyed public praise from global leaders.
+That praise was short-lived.
+The failures of PlayPump have been well-documented (what if there aren’t enough children to play or they don’t want to?) – as have the organization’s laudable efforts to learn from their mistakes.

-Let’s look at the possible indicators which could have led to the continued implementation of the PlayPump even if it was not improving the lives of its targeted marginalized communities.
+Let’s look at the possible indicators that could have led to the continued implementation of the PlayPump even if it was not improving the lives of its targeted marginalized communities.

-Disclaimer: This is a hypothetical break-down of metrics and is not meant to imply that PlayPump used these metrics and/or failed because of it.
+Disclaimer: This is a hypothetical breakdown of metrics and does not mean that PlayPump used these metrics and/or failed because of it.

 Metric 1: # of communities where PlayPumps are installed